 Seniors receive three college days to visit colleges, job shadow or visit military recruiters.
 This is the time to begin touring colleges if you have not done so during summer.
 You need to begin filling out applications as soon as possible.
 Many colleges have a priority filing deadline and some are as early as November 1.
 Please make sure that when you submit an application you request a transcript sent to the colleges to which you have applied.
 CP English students and students with SWIC credits will need to have SLU and/or SWIC transcripts sent from those institutions.
 YOU MUST CONTACT THOSE SCHOOLS YOURSELF.
 Take the SAT or ACT one more time if needed.
 Seek recommendations from teacher, school counselors, and other staff, coaches, or community members who know you through volunteer work.
-Apply EARLY to colleges and universities.
-Know the priority deadline meet it.
+Apply by December 1 to colleges and universities.
 DO NOT ask for recommendations a day or two before they are due.
-Give the recommendation writer time to write a glowing letter.
+Give the recommendation writer time to write a glowing letter and provide them with a resume of you activities in and out of school.
 Talk with the colleges and universities of your choice about financial aid and scholarship opportunities.
 Continue to update your resume, stay involved, and STUDY.

 Financial Aid Night will be held in August or September.
 We will discuss the Free Application for Federal Student Aid (FAFSA) and scholarships, loans, etc. at this time.
 The FAFSA can be filled out as early as October 1 and needs to be completed by November 15.